 WS 441, 442 Seniors Honors Seminar

-The Women’s Studies staff will issue electronic overrides so that students may register for all of the above courses.
+The Women’s Studies department will issue electronic overrides so that students may register for all of the above courses.
 Students will be notified about their overrides via email.

 The Second Reader

-A joint Honors thesis is permitted to allow students the opportunity to pursue genuinely interdisciplinary work that bridges two departments, to learn the research methodology and theoretical frameworks of both fields, and to benefit from close mentorship by faculty in two departments.
-Honors students in Women’s Studies who are pursuing Honors concentrations in another department may submit a joint thesis for both concentrations provided that the project meets a several conditions.
-If you are interested in exploring the possibility of applying to write a joint thesis, please contact Donna Ainsworth (email@example.com) for further information.
+A joint honors thesis is permitted to allow students the opportunity to pursue genuinely interdisciplinary work that bridges two departments, to learn the research methodology and theoretical frameworks of both fields, and to benefit from close mentorship by faculty in two departments.
+Honors students in Women’s Studies who are pursuing Honors majors in another department may submit a joint thesis for both majors provided that the project meets several conditions.
+If you are interested in exploring the possibility of applying to write a joint thesis, please contact Donna Ainsworth for further information.

 Completing The Honors Thesis

 All honors theses are read by three faculty members: the student’s primary faculty thesis advisor, the second reader, and one faculty member from the Women’s Studies Undergraduate Committee.
 All three readers complete an evaluation form.
-The faculty members of the Women’s Studies Undergraduate Committee determine the final honors designation of "Honors," "High Honors," or "Highest Honors" for each thesis.
-The Director of Undergraduate Studies will inform the student, the advisor, and the second reader of the Honors notation awarded to the thesis.
-The student’s name, thesis title, and Honors notation is then forwarded to the Honors Program.
+The faculty members of the Undergraduate Committee determine the final honors designation of "Honors," "High Honors," or "Highest Honors" for each thesis.
+The Director of Undergraduate Studies will inform the student, the advisor, and the second reader of the honors notation awarded to the thesis.
+The student’s name, thesis title, and honors notation is then forwarded to the Honors Program.

 A student who is unable to complete the honors thesis must exit the Honors Program by informing the Director of Undergraduate Studies.
 The student will then be transferred out of Honors to LSA.
 There are no consequences for exiting the Honors Program.
-If the student has enrolled in WS 490, WS 441, WS 491 and/or 442, the work for those courses must either be completed or the student must withdraw from the course(s).
+If the student has enrolled in WS 441, WS 442, WS 490 and/or 491, the work for those courses must either be completed or the student must withdraw from the course(s).